-When I read Jeff’s “How will you teach yourself to fly in 2013?” post, I didn’t know I would actually learn to fly in 2013.
+When I read Jeff’s “How will you teach yourself to fly post, I didn’t know I would actually learn to fly.

-But flying—what trapeze artists call what they do—is exactly what I did this past weekend.
+But flying—what trapeze artists call what they do—is exactly what I did recently.

 On a trip to Miami, I passed a sign for the Flying Trapeze School in Bayfront Park on a morning walk.
 When I got back to my hotel, I looked up the Web site (https://www.theflyingtrapeze.net) and signed up for a class.
 (Please take note of the top-level domain.
 School staff are also fond of using “catch you later” whenever they can.
 I appreciate such attention to detail—and good puns.)